Prathibabk1/Cse5335-pxb1399-2/README.md

 ```sh
 node redis_q2.js
 ```
 > The command prompt prompts for non-primary field city.
-Example of cities in the database are Phoenix, Seward, Birmingham.
+Example of cities in the database are Phoenix, Tucson, Birmingham.
 Make sure the first letter for city is in CAPS to query and retrieve the fields correctly.
 - To drop the Redis database use the command:
 ```sh
 node redis_drop.js